jrc03c/monorepo/packages/js-math-tools/readme.md

 - `stdev` = the standard deviation of the data
 - `variance` = the variance of the data (i.e., the square of the standard deviation)

+To compute the stats after dropping `NaN` values, pass this option in the options object:

+- `shouldDropNaNs` = a boolean indicating whether or not `NaN` values should be dropped before the statistics are computed

 To compute only the cheap set of stats, call the `stats` function without passing an options object as a second parameter.
 For example:

 ```js